-Health Teaching (4) This course explores health behavior and health promotion theoretical frameworks, methodologies, and strategies of health education to meet the needs of a diverse of patient populations.
-In the clinical environment, students will engage in instructional objectives, assessment, design, and evaluation of health instruction activities.
+Health Teaching (4): This course explores health behavior and health promotion theoretical frameworks, methodologies, and strategies of health education to meet the needs of a diverse of patient populations.

-Nursing Leadership & Management (4) This course focuses on the theoretical principles of leadership and management within the delivery of healthcare.
+Nursing Leadership & Management (4): This course focuses on the theoretical principles of leadership and management within the delivery of healthcare.
 A historical overview of leadership and management theories assist the student in understanding legal and ethical implications of the role of the professional nurse in regard to patient care, delegation, staffing, budgeting, communication, and quality improvement.
-In the clinical environment, students will work in partnership with nurse leaders to apply concepts of leadership and management in the practice setting.